 I am a Research Associate at the Centre for the Study of Existential Risk (CSER) at the University of Cambridge.
-My research focuses on the intersection between global inequality and injustice and existential risk, with a focus on climate justice.
+My research is about who is involved in global decision-making on the world’s most pressing issues.
+My current research programme focuses on indigenous peoples’ participation in global governance.
+I’m a part of the Global Justice group at CSER.

 Before beginning postgraduate study, I graduated with an LLM in international law (First Class) from the University of Cambridge, and a Bachelor of Laws with Honours (First Class) and a Bachelor of Science (majoring in physics) from the University of Canterbury.
 I previously worked as a judges’ clerk in the High Court of New Zealand, and have completed shorter stints at the Stockholm Environment Institute (SEI), Urgenda’s Climate Litigation Network, the Interamerican Association for Environmental Defence (AIDA), and the New Zealand Parliamentary Counsel Office.

-Alongside work, I strongly believe in the global climate movement(s) and since 2013 have contributed to various projects seeking change through organising, campaigning, policy, finance, and law.
+Alongside my academic and professional life, I strongly believe in the global climate movement.
+Since 2013 I’ve been a part of various projects seeking climate action with justice, through organising, campaigning, policy, finance, and law.
+As of 2020 I organise with Green New Deal UK and UCU Cambridge.
 I was a New Zealand youth delegate to the UN climate talks in 2013-2015 (COPs 19, 20 and 21), and volunteered with New Zealand youth campaign group Generation Zero over a similar time frame.
-Upon arriving in Cambridge I became interested in changing the financial system, and joined Positive Investment Cambridge and then was a founding member of the Trinity Responsible Investment Society – both student societies aiming to promote climate action through the financial system, with university and college endowments as a lever.
-I co-founded and from 2017-2019 co-coordinated the All-Party Parliamentary Group on Future Generations, a cross-party group of UK Parliamentarians aiming to change processes to adequately represent future generations in policymaking.
+Upon arriving in Cambridge I joined Positive Investment Cambridge and then was a founding member of the Trinity Responsible Investment Society – both student societies aiming to promote climate action through the financial system and organise universities and colleges to use their power to effect change.
+I co-founded and from 2017-2019 co-coordinated the All-Party Parliamentary Group on Future Generations, a cross-party group of UK Parliamentarians aiming to change parliamentary processes to represent future generations in policymaking.